hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

   bash
 ```

-Type `Ctrl+D` or `exit` to exit the container when you finish running the workflow.

 **d.
 Install Packages in Docker Container**

-Run these commands to install additional software used for the workflow in the docker container:
+Run these commands to install additional software used for the workflow in the Docker container:
 ```
 pip install tensorflow==2.9.0
 ```